AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/trouble-shooting.md

 Issues occurring with login and homepage.

-### Symptom: Unable to login to Adobe Experience Cloud
+### Symptom: Unable to log in to Adobe Experience Cloud

 **What to do:**
-The user needs to locate their [!DNL IMS Org ID] (xxx).
-The administrator needs to add the user to the [!UICONTROL product profile] [!DNL “Campaign-xxx-Admins”] for each instance that they would like to manage.
-If the user is an admin of all instances they still might need to add themselves as *[!UICONTROL user]*.
+The user must locate their [!DNL IMS Org ID] (xxx).
+The administrator must add the user to the [!UICONTROL product profile] [!DNL “Campaign-xxx-Admins”] for each instance that they would like to manage.
+If the user is an admin of all instances, they must add themselves as *[!UICONTROL user]*.

 ### Symptom: Links in the [!UICONTROL Adobe Experience Cloud Home] to access [!UICONTROL Control Panel] do not appear for a user